TransparentEdge/terraform-provider-transparentedge/docs/resources/certreq_dns.md

 Manages DNS Certificate Requests.

 This resource enables the creation of certificate requests using various challenges, including:
-- DNS Challenge
+- DNS Challenge (a TXT record verifies the ownership of the domain)
-- DNS Challenge by CNAME
+- DNS Challenge by CNAME (refer to the `transparentedge_certreq_dns_cname_verification` data source)

 For detailed documentation (not Terraform-specific), please refer to this [link](https://docs.transparentedge.eu/getting-started/dashboard/auto-provisioning/ssl).